PolarWolf314/softeng-306-project-2/README.md

   -o OUTPUT, --output OUTPUT The output file to write the schedule to (default is INPUT-output.dot)
 ```

-### 💾 Where files are saved

-- By default, the output DOT file is saved to the same folder as the input DOT file.
+By default, the output DOT file is saved to the same folder as the input DOT file.
-- Relative pathnames are relative to the root of the project directory.

 ## ☕ Building and running